Technical information

 Synopsis

-DICIEMBRE is an atmospheric chronicle of Argentina’s 2001 crisis, a political, economic, and social upheaval driven by the revolt “¡Que se vayan todos!” (“They all must go!”).
+December is an atmospheric chronicle of Argentina’s 2001 crisis, a political, economic, and social upheaval driven by the revolt “¡Que se vayan todos!” (“They all must go!”).
 The film reconstructs this moment using restored archival material, capturing the spontaneity of protests and the political instability that led to five presidential resignations.
 Through television footage, it immerses viewers in a real-time experience of this crucial period in Argentine history.

 Director’s note